Our child care programs, summer camp, and forest school are child-centered and inquiry based.

 We wish you the best for the season and in the new year to come!

-*Wendat Village PS is located adjacent to a 16th century ancestral Aboriginal community known as the Wendat Mantle site.
-The site was discovered by subdivision developers and the community wanted the name of the school, which was built in 2011, to honour the Wendat people (read more here: Aboriginal name for Stouffville’s next school (yorkregion.com)
+*Wendat Village PS was built in 2011.
+It is located adjacent to a 16th century ancestral Aboriginal community known as the Wendat Mantle site.
+The site was discovered by subdivision developers and the community wanted the school’s name to honour the Wendat people.
+Read more here: Aboriginal name for Stouffville’s next school (yorkregion.com)